+Theological Summary

-Theological Summary The whole Bible, both Old and New Testament, is inspired by God and is God's written revelation of Himself and His will to humanity.
+The whole Bible, both Old and New Testament, is inspired by God and is God's written revelation of Himself and His will to humanity.
 The Bible is a thoroughly human book, written by real people, and as such bears the marks of any other piece of literature.
-As such, each book has its own style, ts own grammar, its own emphases, and its own vocabulary.
+As such, each book has its own style, its own grammar, its own emphases, and its own vocabulary.
+The human aspect of Scripture should not be downplayed like it is by fundamentalists who hold to divine dictation.

 The Bible is also a thoroughly divine book, written by the Holy Spirit, revealing God's words just as much as the human author's words.
 Every book of the Bible shares common themes and contribute elements to a common grand narrative.
+The divine aspect of Scripture should not be downplayed like it is by liberals who argue the Bible is a merely human book.

-Because the Bible is inspired by God it is also His authoritative, written words for humanity in general and believers in particular.
+Because God inspired the Bible it is also His authoritative, written words for humanity in general and believers in particular.
 We are thus obligated to submit to God's words as our supreme authority for life, doctrine, and practice.

 Christian faithfulness in any matter is contingent upon the degree to which we place ourselves under the Bible's authority.

-Our church's confessional statement, The Baptist Faith and Message (2000), nas an excellent article on Scripture that addresses biblical inspiration and authority.
+The Baptist Faith and Message (2000), has an excellent article on Scripture that addresses biblical inspiration and authority.

 The Holy Bible was written by men divinely inspired and is God's revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
 Therefore, all Scripture is totally true and trustworthy.
 It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.

+Recommended Resource

-Recommended Resources The ESV Study Bible Kevin DeYoung, Taking God at His Word: Why the Bible Is Knowable, Necessary, and Enough, and What That Means for You and Me (Crossway, 2016).
-Matt Rogers and Donny Mathis, Seven Arrows: Aiming Bible Readers in the Right Direction (Rainer Publishing, 2017).
-J. Scott Duvall and J. Daniel Hays, Grasping God's Word: A Hands-On Approach to Reading, Interpreting, and Applying the Bible, 4 th ed.
-(Zondervan, 2020).
-Robert L. Plummer, 40 Questions about Interpreting the Bible, 2 nd ed.
+Kevin DeYoung, Taking God at His Word: Why the Bible Is Knowable, Necessary, and Enough, and What That Means for You and Me (Crossway, 2016).

-(Kregel Academic, 2021).